mrbid/CSGO_TENSOR_TRIGGER/GOBOT15_CNN/README.md

 Also this process helps to reduce any missfire that exists in the bot, honing in on it's accuracy, because we are adding only samples of nontargets that it thought are targets.

-Collecting a dataset can be as simple as just letting a match of bots play out while you spectate with this bot enabled and sample capture enabled.
+Collecting dataset samples can be as simple as just letting a match of bots play out while you spectate with this bot enabled and sample capture enabled.

 ### prerequisites
 ```